Case Study · Anonymized profile

 What this engagement did not include.

-No legal services, no tax structuring, no immigration or visa work, no banking introductions, no DIFC entity formation, no fiduciary services, no IP filing, no contract drafting, no M&A advisory.
+No legal services, no tax structuring, no immigration or visa work, no banking introductions, no DIFC entity formation, no fiduciary services, no IP filing, no contract drafting, no M&A transaction work.
 The legal, fiduciary, banking, and tax structure of the DIFC leg and the existing Liechtenstein foundation was carried by Liechtenstein counsel, Swiss counsel, and DIFC-registered legal advisers in parallel.

 Common questions on this profile.

 Is this a real client?
 No. This is an anonymized composite drawn from corridor patterns across Vaduz-domiciled family offices adding a DIFC leg to a multi-DACH industrial holding.
-No principal is named, no AUM is leaked, no city-level identifier is published.
+No owner is named, no AUM is leaked, no city-level identifier is published.

 Can you do similar work for us?
 Yes if the structure fits the corridor shape: a DACH-domiciled family office or holding adding a Gulf leg under DIFC, with a public-facing posture that needs alignment to the new structure without exposing the underlying file.